schollz/share/tests/README.md

 ```

 This script will:
-- Check if the share binary exists (and build it if needed)
+- Check if the e2ecp binary exists (and build it if needed)
 - Install test dependencies
 - Install Playwright browsers if needed
 - Run all Playwright tests